ajimohlot/Active-Directory/README.md

 ### DNS Resolution Issue

 **Problem:**
-DNS queries initially experienced timeouts, including an IPv6-related lookup timeout.
+DNS queries initially returned `Server: UnKnown` / `Address: ::1` with a timeout message, even though the actual name resolution succeeded.

 **Investigation:**
-I reviewed the client DNS configuration, checked the DNS server listening addresses, tested connectivity to DNS port 53, performed an explicit DNS query, and carried out additional IPv4 and IPv6 resolution tests.
+I reviewed the client's DNS configuration, checked the DNS server's listening addresses, tested connectivity to port 53, and performed explicit queries with `resolve-dnsname` to separate the DNS *service* from `nslookup`'s own behavior.

+**Root Cause:**
+`nslookup` performs a reverse lookup of the DNS server's own address before displaying its output.
+Since no reverse lookup zone existed yet at this stage, that reverse query timed out — independent of whether the actual forward query succeeded.
+This made the DNS server look broken when it was actually functioning correctly for forward resolution.

 **Resolution:**
-The DNS configuration and network connectivity were systematically verified, allowing successful DNS name resolution to be confirmed.
+I confirmed forward resolution was working correctly throughout using `resolve-dnsname`, then created the reverse lookup zone and PTR record (see below), which resolved the cosmetic `nslookup` timeout as a side effect.

 **Result:**
-The domain controller could be resolved correctly through DNS.
+Both forward and reverse DNS resolution now complete cleanly with no timeout messages.

 ### Reverse DNS Resolution Issue